EESI/PyFeast/README.markdown

     make
     sudo make install

+Run ldconfig to update your library cache

+    sudo ldconfig

 Install our PyFeast module

     python ./setup.py build
     sudo python ./setup.py install

 ## Demonstration
 See test/test.py for an example with uniform data and an image